adc-trust-ai/trust-free/README.md

 > ⚠️ Currently, `trust-free` includes a precompiled binary and is only tested and supported for Python 3.11 on macOS 11+ with ARM64 architecture (e.g. M1/M2/M3/M4 chips).
 Compatibility for other platforms (Intel macOS, Linux, Windows) is planned for future releases.

+For a fully reproducible development environment with all dependencies, see SETUP.md.

 ## Usage

 Here are two basic examples of how to use the TRUST algorithm: